amansharma-dev/SplashScreen_github/README.md

 Hello,
-I have focused on the implementation of **Splash Screen** or **Welcome Screen**, in which you will also get to know how you can make a custom Spalsh Screen.
+I have focused on the implementation of **Splash Screen** or **Welcome Screen**, in which you will also get to know how you can make a custom Splash Screen.

 # What you will learn.
 - [x] Creating an Activity for Splash Screen, check *SplashScreenActivity*.